RajeevSharma110/Tableau-Dashboard-Projects/README.md

   3. UT Mart Sales Analytics

-View all my Tableau-Projects Dashboards on my Tableau Public Profile link - https://public.tableau.com/profile/utkarsh.yadav6297#!/
+View all my Tableau-Projects Dashboards on my Tableau Public Profile link -
-Screenshots
-1. Amazon Shipping Analytics Dashboard

-SS 1
-2. Tesla Stock Price Dashboard

-SS 2
-3. UT Mart Sales Analytics Dashboard

-SS 3
-What I Learnt in Tableau :
+# What I Learnt in Tableau :

     To Create 3 interactive dashboards and publish it online to share